-Nearly two-thirds of Latinos are Mexican Americans, making it the largest subgroup.
-So Central and South Americans come next, making up about 13 percent, then Puerto Ricans with about 11 and Cubans with about 5 percent.
-Latino population residing in the United States is larger than the population of Canada and possesses an annual purchasing power of over 300 billion.
-The largest populations of Latinos are found in the Southwest and California.
-Large settlements of Cubans live in Florida, while most Puerto Ricans reside in New York and other large East Coast cities.
-The largest populations of Latinos are found in the Southwest and California.
-Large settlements of Cubans live in Florida, while most Puerto Ricans reside in New York and other large East Coast cities.
+503 Nearly two-thirds of Latinos are Mexican Americans, making it the largest subgroup.
+[FN83] Central and South Americans come next, making up about 13 percent, then Puerto Ricans with about 11 and Cubans with about 5 percent.
+[FN84] The Latino population residing in the United States is larger than the population of Canada and possesses an annual purchasing power of over \$300 billion.
+[FN85] The largest populations of Latinos are found in the Southwest and California.
+[FN86] Large settlements of Cubans live in Florida, while most Puerto Ricans reside in New York and other large East Coast cities.
+[FN87]

-A relatively young group (which accounts for their high birth rate), 88 the group also suffers disproportionately from poverty and school drop-out.
-89 A U.N. study showed that if all Latinos residing in the United States were considered as a separate country, that country would rank thirty-fifth in the world in a combined index of social well-being that included income, education, and access to health care; an all black America would rank thirty-first.
-90 Although it is possible to load the "oppression sweepstakes"
+A relatively young group (which accounts for their high birth rate), [FN88] the group also suffers disproportionately from poverty and school drop-out.
+[FN89] A U.N. study showed that if all Latinos residing in the United States were considered as a separate country, that country would rank thirty-fifth in the world in a combined index of social well-being that included income, education, and access to health care; an all black America would rank thirty-first.
+[FN90] Although it is possible to load the "oppression sweepstakes" 504 differently by choosing a different set of variables, or by declaring a particular history (slavery as opposed to conquest, for example) dispositive, it would appear that in many ways Latinos are at least as disadvantaged as blacks.
+[FN91]